Britain's FTSE boosted, with pharmaceutical stocks in demand

 "AstraZeneca ... has underperformed dramatically over the

-12 months ended September and that it would equal or better the
+percent in the 12 months ended September and it would equal or

 "Our initial take is that Sage's underlying performance is